 In a heavy-bottomed stockpot or a dutch oven, heat olive oil until it shimmers.
 Add the meat of your choice (if using) and sear until it acquires some color.
 Remove the meat and sauté the onions, bell pepper and garlic in the same pan until the onions are translucent.

-Add thyme, cinnamon, coriander, cumin, Aleppo pepper, tomatoes, chickpeas, olives, apricot pieces and stock.
+Add thyme, cinnamon, coriander, cumin, chili powder, tomatoes, chickpeas, olives, apricot pieces and stock.
 Bring to a boil, then reduce heat.
 Simmer, covered, for 60 to 90 minutes, or until meat and vegetables are fork-tender.

 Stir in lemon juice and fresh herbs.
 Season to taste with salt and pepper.
 Serve immediately with couscous or toasted pita, or store overnight and reheat the next day, when the flavor will be all the better.